How I Review Nordic Ski & Snowshoe Trails

 One of the criteria in posting a review on this site is that I actually have been there to experience those ski and snowshoe trails.
 Over the years it has become apparent that many locations up north are beyond a day trip for this Toronto boy.

-Though I visit Sudbury every winter, Timmins is just too far.
+Though I visit the Sudbury area every winter, Timmins is just too far.
 (Any patrons want to fund my trip?)
 Beyond my limited budget, my time is limited too.
-The snow season is getting so short and does not always have the best snow conditions.
+And the snow season is getting so short and does not always have the best snow conditions. (global warming is a real thing!)

 So I have had to bend my rules and now include destinations I have yet to try.
 Those locations are presented strictly on an informational basis and not as a review, so you are at least aware they exist.